 Display to header level

-In Pennsylvania, local governments may give money, land and easements to land trusts.
+In Pennsylvania, local governments are authorized to give money, land, and easements to land trusts.

-If the governing body of a Pennsylvania local government unit deems it to be for the public benefit, Pennsylvania’s open space act authorizes it to:
+If the governing body of a Pennsylvania local government deems it to be for the public benefit, Pennsylvania’s open space act authorizes it to:

-Local government units that may make such transfers to land trusts include:
+Types of local government that may appropriate money and transfer property interests to land trusts include:

-If a local governing board wants to appropriate money to a land trust for open space protection within the boundaries of another local government unit, it must do so in accordance with an intergovernmental cooperation agreement between the government units.
+If a governing body wants to appropriate money to a land trust for open space protection within the boundaries of another local government, it must do so in accordance with an intergovernmental cooperation agreement between the governments.

 Andrew M. Loza authored the guide.